Laser surgery is a safe, minimally invasive procedure for pets. It is typically quick to perform and results in a speedy recovery process.

 Pet Laser Surgery in Hammond & Ponchatoula, LA

 Animal Care Center and Pet Care Center have been the Northshore community’s top choices for veterinary services for over 38 years.
-Contact us today to learn more about laser surgery for your pet and schedule an appointment.
+To schedule laser surgery, Make An Appointment online or call us in Hammond at (985)-542-6300 or Ponchatoula at (985)-370-7387.